libbyschuknight/ember-blog2/README.md

 # Blog2-ember

+ ### App created from tutorial - [Blog Tutorial with Ember.js using Ember CLI and Firebase](http://www.programwitherik.com/blog-tutorial-with-ember-js/)

+ 24 June 2015

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.